Temple Mount entry restrictions: Against Palestinian Muslims

-The Israeli NOG Emek Shaveh claimed in a report in June 2015 that Israel's entrance restrictions amounted to changing the "status quo" of the Mount:
+The Israeli NGO Emek Shaveh has shown in a report in June 2015 that Israel's entrance restrictions changed the "status quo" of the Mount:

 "The data shows that when there are political and security tensions in Jerusalem, the status quo on the Temple Mount / al-Haram al-Sharif is harmed.
 For example, in 2014 the Israeli police imposed age restrictions on worshipers 41 times.
 This amounts to nearly 15% of the year.
 This number indicates that the feeling among Palestinians that Israel is changing the status quo in the area, is backed up by police data, even if the restrictions are made due to extenuating circumstances, such as the murder attempt of Yehuda Glick.
 At the same time there is a direct link between rising restrictions on visitors in 2013 and 2014 and increasing attempts by right-wing groups to upset the status quo in the area."